 In the state of Alabama, all who are physically disabled are required to obtain hunting and fishing licenses.
 For hunting licenses, hunters must follow the guidelines described in the question above.
 For a fishing license, Alabama residents can obtain a fishing license for \$1 by taking a complete physician's statement form to their local courthouse.
 The Division of Wildlife and Freshwater Fisheries maintains a statewide network of hunting, fishing, and shooting sites for people with physical disabilities.
-To find out more about Alabama's Hunting and Fishing Trail for People with Disabilities, go to http://www.outdooralabama.com/physically-disabled-hunting-and-fishing-trail.
+There is an application process required for use of the hunting trail sites.